-The Code requires the Service Analysis in the Comprehensive Income and Expenditure Statement (CIES) and the Expenditure and Funding Analysis (EFA) to be prepared on the same basis as the information used by management for decision-making.

-During 2019/20, some changes have been made to the Group's internal reporting arrangements and reports are now being prepared on a subjective basis as opposed to a 'Directorate/Portfolio' basis.

-These changes have been reflected in both the CIES and the EFA for 2019/20.
-The 2018/19 prior year figures have been restated for comparative purposes.
+The Code of Practice requires the Service Analysis in the Comprehensive Income and Expenditure Statement (CIES) to be prepared on the same basis as the information used by management for decision-making.
+During 2019/20, some changes have been made to the Chief Constable's internal reporting arrangements with reports now being prepared on a subjective basis as opposed to a 'Directorate/Portfolio' basis.
+These changes have been reflected in the CIES for 2019/20 and the 2018/19 prior year figures have been restated for comparative purposes.

-3. Accounting standards issued but not yet adopted
+3. Accounting Standards issued but not yet been adopted

-The Code requires the Police and Crime Commissioner to disclose information relating to the impact of an accounting change that will be required by a new accounting standard that has been issued but not yet adopted by the Code.
+The Code requires the Chief Constable to disclose information relating to the impact of an accounting change that will be required by a new accounting standard that has been issued but not yet adopted by the Code.
 The following changes will be required from 1 April 2020:

-- amendments to IAS28 Investments in Associates and Joint Ventures: Long-term Interests in Associates and Joint Ventures; - Annual Improvements to IFRS Standards 2015-2017 Cycle;

-• Amendments to IAS19 Employee Benefits: Plan Amendment, Curtailment or Settlement;
+- amendments to IAS28 Investments in Associates and Joint Ventures: Long-term Interests in Associates and Joint Ventures; - Annual Improvements to IFRS Standards 201502017 Cycle; - Amendments to IAS19 Employee Benefits: Plan Amendment, Curtailment or Settlement: